noi-techpark/bdp-commons/data-collectors/meteo-tn/README.md

 Java JDK version 7+ is required.

-Go to the folder where the datacollector is saved: `bdp-commons/data-collectors/dc-parking-tn`
+Go to the folder where the datacollector is saved: `bdp-commons/data-collectors/dc-meteo-tn`

 Use Maven build system to package the war: `mvn clean package`

-A war file is located under the target folder: `target/dc-parking-tn.war` This file can be deployed in the servlet container of your choice (for example Tomcat 8).
+A war file is located under the target folder: `target/dc-meteo-tn.war` This file can be deployed in the servlet container of your choice (for example Tomcat 8).

 ## Packages and important classes:

-package **it.bz.idm.bdp.dcparkingtn**

-This package contains the Pusher, the Retiever, the Scheduler and Converter classes:
- - ParkingTnDataRetriever class: provides functionalities to get data from the external service;
- - ParkingTnDataConverter class: provides methods to convert data provided by the external service in a more practical internal representation;
- - ParkingTnDataPusher class: provides functionality to push data to the Open Data Hub platform;
- - ParkingTnJobScheduler class: provides functionality to schedule retrieve and push operations, for Stations and Measurements.

-package **it.bz.idm.bdp.dcparkingtn.dto**
-This package contains the following DTOs:
- - ParkingAreaServiceDto and ExtraServiceDto classes: Java classes used to map the JSON string provided by the external service.
-Jackson ObjectMapper is used for the conversion.
- - ParkingTnDto class: used to store the data after conversion, the data are sent to the OpenDataHub as ParkingStationDto.
+TO BE DONE